Welcome to the website of Robin Squire, novelist, screenwriter, playwright and jotter of notes on the backs of petrol receipts.

-Since then I’ve written and rewritten numerous rewritten rewrites of rewritten versions of earlier rewrites of my rewritten screenplays, and the experience of shaping and reshaping these into their final form has created an intriguing portfolio (well, it intrigues me); while a film on which I was an increasingly isolated writer – which featured a rather pompous British actor who has since become internationally famous, and a brilliant classical actress I can only assume was being kind – inspired my diary-based memoir The Unmaking of a Britflick, which retains the power to make me chuckle into my whisky mac at the day’s end.
-More recently, Little, Brown Book Group published my novel The Mystery of the Stolen Brides on their Crime Vault site, which began life as a ‘horror’ film script with Christopher Lee in the main role, I even met him and we chewed the fat about the character he was to have played, so I continue to have filmic visions for that too, even though the great man is no longer around.
+Since then I’ve written and rewritten numerous rewritten rewrites of rewritten versions of earlier rewrites of my rewritten screenplays.
+The experience of shaping and reshaping these into their final form has created an intriguing portfolio (well, it intrigues me).
+While a film on which I was an increasingly isolated writer as others unsystematically wrecked the increasingly battered and bewildered script (real title Knife Edge) – which featured a rather pompous British actor who has since become internationally famous, and a brilliant classical actress I can only assume was being kind – inspired my diary-based memoir The Unmaking of a Britflick, which the lovely Anthony Grey’s Tagman Press was kind enough to publish.
+This account of all-too-real happenings in all their awfulness as they unfurled still retains the power to make me chuckle into my whisky mac at the day’s end, or cry into my beer in lonely corners of pubs while dreaming of what might have been.

 Robin Squire’s books HERE.